-Dean Seavers: 2019/20 fixed pay components in the table above are for the period he served as a Director during the year, from 1 April to 5 November 2019; 2019/20 variable pay components in the table above are for the period during which he was employed, from 1 April to 31 December 2019.
-Andy Agg: 2018/19 figures in the table above are for the period he served as a Director during the year, from 1 January to 31 March 2019.
+Dean Seavers: 2019/20 fixed pay components in the table above are for the period he served as a Director during the year, from 1 April to 5 November 2019; 2019/20 variable pay

 Salary: Base salaries were last increased on 1 June 2019 other than for Andy Agg, who was not eligible to receive a salary increase due to being appointed CFO on 1 January 2019.

-Benefits in kind: Benefits in kind (BIK) include private medical insurance, life assurance and, for UK-based Executive Directors, either a fully expensed car or a cash alternative to a car and the use of a car and a driver when required and which, for John Pettigrew, amounted to approximately £8,000 for 2019/20 (and approximately £75,000 for 2018/19).
+Benefits in kind: Benefits in kind (BIK) include private medical insurance, life assurance and, for UK-based Executive Directors, either a fully expensed car or a cash alternative to a car and the use of a car and a driver when required and which, for John Pettigrew, amounted to approximately £86,000 for 2019/20 (and approximately £75,000 for 2018/19).
 A Sharesave option award was granted to John Pettigrew on 27 December 2019 and the benefit (approximately £8,000) of this award is included.
-There were no Sharesave options granted to any of the other Executive Directors during 2019/20 of the other Executive Directors during 2019/20.
+There were no Sharesave options granted to any of the other Executive Directors during 2019/20.